casper-network/casper-sidecar/README.md

 ## Summary of Purpose

-The Casper Event Sidecar is an application that runs on the same host as the node process.
-This offloads querying processes, allowing the node to focus entirely on the blockchain.
+The Casper Event Sidecar is an application that runs in tandem with the node process.
+This reduces the load on the node process by allowing subscribes to monitor the event stream through the Sidecar, while the node focuses entirely on the blockchain.
+Users needing access to the JSON-RPC will still need to query the node directly.

 While the primary use case for the Sidecar application is running alongside the node on the same machine, it can be run remotely if necessary.